itsbillzhang/itsbillzhang.github.io/_posts/2020-04-10-Hamilton_Chatbot.md

 ### Stopword Removal
 Not all the words the user responds with are critical to their intent.
 For example, “I would like to order a large bubble tea with less ice” could be stripped down to “large bubble tea less ice”.

-Stopword Removal was a supplementary cleaning function (as opposed to autocorrect and tokenization, which was done to all user responses except for user feedback) as not all situations required such an explicit level of cleaning.
+Stopword Removal was a supplementary cleaning function (as opposed to autocorrect and tokenization, which was done to all user responses except during user feedback) as not all situations required such an explicit level of cleaning.
 There are moments where context is necessary, such as when the user wants to order the special vs hear about the special.

 With the inputs all cleaned up, it’s time to tackle user intentions.